nfrank6-depaul/Breast-Cancer-Classification---SE489/README.md

 - Abe contributed in writing the report, and readme.
 Additionally, Abe brought questions to the professor and esnured the team and project were steering in the right direction.
 Finally, Abe did some exploratory work considering the viability of the SVM model for this project.

 ## 7. References
-- Third Party Tools Used Scikit learn, Pandas, Numpy, Seaborn, Cookiecutter-data-science
+- Third Party Tools Used Scikit learn, Pandas, Numpy, Seaborn, Cookiecutter-data-science, loguru, typer
 - Breast Cancer Data Set: https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset/data
 - Frameworks: Scikit-learn, DVC, Hydra